everx-labs/evernode-se/README.md

 ## How to work with logs

-By default, TON OS SE logs the most of the information to the console, which is accessible by the next command:
+By default, Evernode SE logs the most of the information to the console, which is accessible by the next command:
 ```commandline
 $ docker logs local-node
 ```